 - Few available registries and tissue banks

-Considering these challenges, we campaign to implement the Political Recommendations on Stakeholder Actions and Public Policies that emerged from the conference "Rare Tumours in Europe: Challenges and Solutions", held in November 2008 in Brussels, in particular:
+Considering these challenges, we campaign to implement the Political Recommendations on Stakeholder Actions and Public Policies that emerged from the conference "Rare Tumours in Europe: Challenges and Solutions", held in November 2008 in Brussels.
+Among the 39 recommendations on stakeholder actions and public policies:

-- To address obstacles to patients’ access to appropriate therapies
+- 11 address barriers to patients’ access to care

-- To encourage the use of alternative statistical methods in clinical research on rare cancers
+- To improve the methodology of clinical studies in rare cancers